 As historians suggest, the author of the project was Christian Lerche, Cecilia's cousin.
 The mansion has 140 rooms with a total area of 4 thousand square meters.
 The Norwegians claim that this is the largest wooden building in Northern Europe.
 The house is built in the Baroque style with neoclassical elements, the appearance has not changed since the construction.
 The carved decoration of the portal and the figured cast-iron grating of the porch have been preserved.
 Some of the Windows on the floors were replaced in 1860, but you can also find authentic ones with thick and wavy old glass.
 By the way, surprisingly, in the Northern country single frames.

 In 1841, part of the upper floor was damaged by fire, after which the front facade was bricked up dormer windows and the State emblem was installed in their place.

-unlike the exterior, the interior was updated several times, however, some original features are still present.
-Ceiling stucco in the Baroque style has been preserved on the ceilings and wall niches some rooms.
-Panel over the door decorated with landscapes.
-Was completely changed only the interior of the Queen, which is a specially reconstructed for the coronation in 1906.
-There were also some furnaces, but now the building has electric heating.
-Overall, the luxury of the Palace is no different, all the rooms and the furniture in them is purely functional.
+Unlike the exterior, the interior has been updated several times, however, some original features are still present.
+The Baroque ceiling moldings are still present on the ceilings and wall niches of some rooms.
+Panels above the doors adorn the landscape.
+Only the interior of the Queen's salon, which was specially reconstructed for the coronation in 1906, was completely changed.
+A few stoves have also been preserved, but the building now has electric heating.
+In ceneral, the palace does not differ in luxury, all the rooms and furniture in them are exclusively functional.